DRegan-dev/Milestone-one/README.md

 CSS
 No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+On smaller screens the buttons can sometimes display behind the main landing page video background or behnd the video on the video dropdown page.
+There is unused white space to the right of the page border.
+Research was carried out to discover why this was these things occured but no fruitful results were obtained.
+It is suspected to be due to positioning of the elements and potentially the display style used for some elements.

+A toggle button was incorporated for the the nav bar but getting it to function required the use of javascript and as this is a html css based site.
+The idea was abandoned.

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - (https://dregan-dev.github.io/Milestone-one/)

 Credits
 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 Content
+The text for the Benefits dropdown section "Why you should Meditate" was taken from Forbes.com url:https://www.forbes.com/health/mind/benefits-of-meditation/#:~:text=Consistent%20meditation%20has%20been%20shown,pain%2C%20fatigue%20and%20heart%20disease.

-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome Media
+The text for the Benefits dropdown section "Why you should do yoga" was taken from osteopathic.org url:(https://osteopathic.org/what-is-osteopathic-medicine/benefits-of-yoga/)

+The icons in the footer were taken from Font Awesome
-The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

-Other General Project Advice
-Below you will find a couple of extra tips that may be helpful when completing your project.
-Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!

-One of the most basic elements of keeping a healthy commit history is with the commit message.
-When getting started with your project, read through this article by Chris Beams on How to Write a Git Commit Message

-Make sure to keep the messages in the imperative mood When naming the files in your project directory, make sure to consider meaningful naming of files, point to specific names and sections of content.

-For example, instead of naming an image used ‘image1.png’ consider naming it ‘landing_page_img.png’.
-This will ensure that there are clear file paths kept.
-Do some extra research on good and bad coding practices, there are a handful of useful articles to read, consider reviewing the following list when getting started:

-Writing Your Best Code
-HTML & CSS Coding Best Practices
-Google HTML/CSS Style Guide
-Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!
+Media
+The videos used on the home, Meditate., Flow., and Sign up page are from pexels.com

+The videos for the meditation videos dropdown section were taken from the channel titled Great Meditation and Jason Stephenson - Sleep Meditation Music hosted on www.youtube.com

+The videos for the yoga videos dropdown section were taken from the channel titled Yoga With Adriene hosted on www.youtube.com

+Extra help

+Inspiration for this project was taken largley from a project carried out by a channel called Traversy Media on www.youtube.com url:https://www.youtube.com/watch?v=8MgpE2DTTKA

+Java script for the button in the footer section that triggers the dropdown of the benefits and video sections was obtained from w3schools.

+and css for the video slider in the video dropdown sections was obtained from URL: https://css-tricks.com/can-get-pretty-far-making-slider-just-html-css/